Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 Yes, sir.

-Were they demolished or did they uh are they just standing there with the doors locked?
+Are they just standing there with the doors locked?

 I don't know.

-So uh I forget which company it was.
+So I forget which company it was.

-But it was one of the big oil companies, and what they did was uh they were they were gonna just gonna shut it down.
+And what they did was they were just going to shut it down.

-Come on, let's keep this thing going.
+Let's keep this thing going.

 It provides all these jobs and everything else.

-And they said, Well, if you want to keep it going, go find somebody to buy it from as well sell it then.
+And they said, well, if you want to keep it going, go find somebody to buy it from as well, sell it then.

-Because with the high price, obviously now they could afford to do whatever they needed to do to get that thing up to speed as far as the current regulations go.
+And man alive, talk about good timing because with the high price, obviously now they could afford to do whatever they needed to do to get that thing up to speed as far as the current regulations go.

-I don't know if ten percent of them are still sitting there or 90% of them are still sitting there, but uh but along the line, the uh the number has gone from three twenty-five down to one forty-eight, and uh if they're still sitting there at this price, there should be some people going back and like you said, polishing off the knocking the rust off and opening up the gates.
+And if they're still sitting there, at this price, there should be some people going back and, like you said, polishing off the knocking the rust off and opening up the gates.

 I don't have the numbers.